TrevorBagels/PulsepointScraperV2/README.md

 ## Configuration

 To use google maps API, you'll need to supply an api key to "api_key" in the config.
-Otherwise, it'll do it's best to use other options for geocoding addresses.
+Otherwise, it'll do its best to use other options for geocoding addresses.

 For push notifications, you'll need [pushover](https://pushover.net/).
 Set the "pushover_token" and "pushover_user" to the application token and user token for your pushover account.